kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 **4. Do nothing; rely on operator tooling.** The status quo.
 Ships the complexity downstream to every VPA operator; the CronJob-plus-patch-controller dance ends up reinvented per environment.

-**5. Immutable field after creation.** Reject PATCH that modifies `observationPeriodSeconds` via admission.
+**5. Immutable field after creation.** Reject PATCH that modifies `initialDelaySeconds` via admission.
 Simpler in that it eliminates the re-arm and shortening cases, but forces users into delete-and-recreate to change the window — an expensive operation that also discards the VPA's recommendation history.
 The proposed stateless-gate design gets the same "one-line mental model" without that cost.

 **6. Reset on "material" spec changes** (`resourcePolicy`, `targetRef`).
 Arguably more correct — a workload with a different target really does have different history semantics — but forces us to define "material" and requires a status field to track the current anchor.
 Deferred: this AEP does not preclude adding such semantics in a future revision, and the `CreationTimestamp` anchor is a strict subset of any future anchor policy.

 **7. Reject PATCH that re-arms an expired gate.** Split the difference on (5) and the proposed design: allow PATCH freely during the window, but reject PATCHes that would push `expiry` past `now` once the window has already elapsed.
-Rejected because it makes the admission logic dependent on real time (surprising) and does not eliminate the underlying "PATCHes can change gate state" surprise — the `ObservationPeriodActive` condition and gauge already surface any re-arm immediately.
+Rejected because it makes the admission logic dependent on real time (surprising) and does not eliminate the underlying "PATCHes can change gate state" surprise — the `InitialDelayActive` condition and gauge already surface any re-arm immediately.

 ## Implementation History